General State of the Market

 Occasionally, the court may rule that management bodies keep control over the company’s business (usually without retribution), provided that:

 The rules regarding the effects of the declaration of insolvency over pending contracts are mandatory; thus, contractual clauses contravening or revoking them are void.

 As a rule of thumb, contracts entered into between the debtor and a creditor that have not yet been completely performed are suspended until the IA decides on their performance or non-performance.
 The creditor may determine a reasonable date before which the IA must issue this decision.
 If no decision is made by this date, it is presumed that the IA has decided not to perform the contract.
 Note, however, that special rules apply to some contracts (eg, indivisible obligations, sale with ownership reservation and similar contracts, sale without delivery, promissory contracts, forward transactions, leases, mandates and management contracts).

-Credits emerging from contracts whose effects the IA decided not to suspend are generally debts over the insolvency estate, and rank above most other credits.
+Credits emerging from contracts that the IA decided not to suspend are generally debts over the insolvency estate, and rank above most other credits.

-Following the declaration of insolvency, creditors may set-off their credits with debts of the insolvency estate if at least one of the following requirements is fulfilled:
+Following the declaration of insolvency, creditors may set-off their credits against debts of the insolvency estate if at least one of the following requirements is fulfilled: